kerimo2323/PORTFOLIO/README.md

 # DATA SCEINTIST

 ### EDUCATION
-Civil Engineering
+   -Civil Engineering
-IBM Professional Data Science Certification
+  -IBM Professional Data Science Certification

 ### PROJECTS
   -Building a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and set from the UCI Machine Learning Repository.